 In declaring bankruptcy, you have to determine what your best options are as well as find out how to file correctly.
 For this reason, it is in your best interest to get the legal advice and assistance of a bankruptcy lawyer before filing.
 The knowledge, insight, and guidance of bankruptcy lawyers definitely remain invaluable after filing and will continue to serve you even after bankruptcy.

 If you’re in financial distress, you need to apply the most suitable debt relief solution for your situation.
 Bankruptcies have been known to give debtors the fresh start that they need.
-To declare bankruptcy with prudence and efficiency in West Virginia, call us at Thomas E. McIntire and Associates and speak with one of our experienced West Virginia bankruptcy lawyers.
+To declare bankruptcy with prudence and efficiency in West Virginia, call us at Thomas E. McIntire and Associates, L.C. and speak with one of our experienced West Virginia bankruptcy lawyers.